scerioli/Global-Preferences-Survey/Article/Article.md

 $\textrm{p}_i = \beta_1^c \textrm{female}_i + \beta_2^c \textrm{age}_i + \beta_3^c \textrm{age}^2_i + \beta_4^c \textrm{subjectiveMathSkills}_i + \epsilon_i$

 where the subscript $i$ is the index of a survey participant.
 This results in 6 models -- one for each preference measure, $p_i$ -- having an intercept and 4 coefficients, each coefficient being related to the variable in the formula above.
 The coefficient for the dummy variable *female*, $\beta_1^c$, is used as a measure of the country-level gender difference.
 Therefore, in total, there are 6 coefficients representing the preference differences related to the gender for 76 countries.
 To summarise the gender differences among the six economic preferences, a principal component analysis (PCA) is performed on the gender coefficients.
 The PCA is a dimensionality-reduction technique which allows a reshaping of the 6 coefficients into orthogonal components that maximize the sample variance.
-The first component of the PCA has then been used as a summary index of average gender differences in preferences.
+The first component of the PCA has then been used as a summary index of "average" gender differences in preferences.

 We managed to replicate the analysis and obtain the gender differences in the economic preferences at the country level (for details, see Table 1 in the Appendix).
 A diagnostic test of the linear regressions indicated the presence of non-normality.
 We also ran an analysis based on robust linear regression instead of ordinary linear regression to mitigate potential downstream biases and use this method for our extended analysis below.